rebeccapan2/rebeccapan2.github.io/_pages/about.md

 ## Education

 Rebecca is currently in her senior year at Vanderbilt University pursuing a major in biomedical engineering with minors in chemistry and digital fabrication.
-She is on the pre-medical track and is interested in exploring the intersection of engineering and medicine.
+She is interested in exploring the intersection of engineering and medicine.

 * Vanderbilt University
   * Expected Graduation May 2024